amitechno/build-ml-pipeline-for-short-term-rental-prices/README.md

 ```

 ### Visualize the pipeline
-You can now go to W&B, go the Artifacts section, select the model export artifact then click on the
+We can  view representation of the pipeline in W&B. Go to the Artifacts section, select the model export artifact then click on the
 ``Lineage `` tab.
-You will see a representation of your pipeline.

 ![Screenshot](./screenshots/lineage.png)